This post may contain affiliate links. You can view our affiliate disclosure here.

 - refined HEX Aerodynamics which reduce drag and increase lift for more carry, distance, and stopping power into greens

 Also available is the Supersoft MAX golf ball which has a slightly larger diameter that is intended to be a little easier to hit.
-This ball also comes in at $25/dozen.
+This ball is the same price as the Supersoft.

 The 12th generation of Srixon’s successful Soft Feel golf ball introduces several performance enhancements.

-The Soft Feel, which has earned high marks from critics and a 4.7/5 average rating on Amazon, is just $23/dozen and provides incredible softness, excellent distance off the tee, and solid spin control around the greens.
+The Soft Feel, which has earned high marks from critics, is under $30/dozen provides incredible softness, excellent distance off the tee, and solid spin control around the greens.

 This ball has a 60 compression rating and a two-piece construction consisting of: